 Moving to Portugal from the UK

-Moving to Portugal from another EU country is relatively straightforward.
-This has made Portugal a popular destination for retirees from wealthier European countries, happy to take advantage of low property prices; and ready to enjoy some of the warmest nights and winters on the continent.
+Moving to Portugal from the UK is no longer as straightforward due to Brexit, but still easier than many other places in the world.
+Portugal remains a popular destination for retirees, happy to take advantage of low property prices and ready to enjoy some of the warmest winters on the continent.

-The benefits of setting up home in Portugal - in coastal Porto or more inland Braga - go well beyond the economic and practical.
-The capital city of Lisbon is populated by just 3 million souls.
-A large number of small villages have barely changed in layout since medieval times (there are fifteen UNESCO World Heritage sites).
+The benefits of setting up home in Portugal – in coastal Porto or maybe more inland in Braga – go well beyond the economic and practical.
+The capital city of Lisbon is populated by just 3 million people.
+A large number of small villages have barely changed in layout since medieval times, offering 15 UNESCO World Heritage sites.

 Select the size of your move to get free quotes